Estimated Income Tax Payments

-- Household employees will want to work with their employer to see how their taxes are to be handled (if they have tax withheld from other income, if they would be required to make estimated payments, if household employment taxes were excluded, etc.).
-Generally, if you pay a household employee cash wages of $2,400 or more in 2022 (up from $2,300 in 2021), you, as the payer, must withhold tax withholding.
+- Household employees will want to work with their employer to see how their taxes will be handled (if they have tax withheld from other income, if they would be required to make estimated payments, if household employment taxes were excluded, etc.).
+Generally, if you pay a household employee cash wages of $2,600 or more in 2023 (up from $2,400 in 2022), you, as the payer, must withhold tax withholding.
 See the IRS Household Employer's Tax Guide.

-- If your Adjusted Gross Income (AGI) was greater than $150,000 for 2021 or $75,000 for married filing separately, then you should make payments if your estimated withholding and credits are less than 110% of your 2022 Taxes (instead of 100%).
-We will update this figure once the IRS releases the 2022 high-income limit.
+- If your Adjusted Gross Income (AGI) was greater than $150,000 $75,000 for married filing separately, you should make payments if your estimated withholding and credits are less than 110% of your taxes (instead of 100%).

 - For more details, see instructions on Form 1040-ES and IRS Publication 505, Tax Withholding and Estimated Taxes.